About our team

 Timothy Perez, Ph.D.

-Timothy is a PhD candidate at the University of Miami and the Fairchild Tropical Botanic Garden, where he studies tropical ecology and conservation.
-Timothy is broadly interested in understanding how ecophysiological adaptations of tropical trees influence patterns in plant diversity, biogeography, and the responses of tropical forests to climate change.
-He has participated in research projects throughout the US and Latin America including Colombia, Costa Rica, and Peru.
+Timothy is currently a postdoctoral scholar at the University of British Columbia researching biomass production in forests and their responses to climate change.
+Timothy holds a B.Sc. in botany from the University of Vermont and earned his Ph.D. in biology from the University of Miami.
+Tim’s dissertation focused on the heat tolerance of tropical plants and how they can be used to predict the high-temperature limits of species ranges and growth responses of tropical trees.
+Tim is broadly interested in understanding how ecophysiological adaptations of tropical plants influence patterns in plant diversity, biogeography, and their responses to climate change.
+He has participated in research projects throughout the US, Canada and Latin America including Colombia, Costa Rica, Ecuador, Panama, and Peru.
 Aside from being a hopeless plant nerd, Timothy is also interested in promoting science through experiential education and teaching others about important conservation issues that threaten tropical biodiversity.

 View Timothy's CV here.